Ethical, Local and Natural Beef

 Keeping animals healthy and happy is our responsibility.
 It makes for top quality beef and is our duty as their caretakers.

 We use low stress animal handling techniques, provide clean drinking water and rotate the animals regularly on fresh open pasture.
 Our animals are treated humanely and handled in a low-stress manner, using methods that recognize their instincts and behaviours and allow them to stay relaxed and quiet.
 We are taking the knowledge we've acquired about low stress handling techniques and applying that daily to our work on the ranch, always evolving and getting better.
-Temple Grandin is a expert in ethical animal handling and has numerous videos online.

 Our ranch is a combination of forest and open pastures with numerous natural and artificial bodies of water.
 Birds, animals and insects rely on our land each year to raise their young.
 By fencing off ponds and sloughs from cattle we are able to provide a buffer zone of vegetation that provides duck nesting habitat and filters surface runoff before it enters the water bodies.
 Our forests are protected from damage from cattle by fencing them off to exclude cattle or by limiting the time cattle access them.